 I find applying adhesion powder also makes a huge difference in longevity and preventing fading after washes.

 Step 4: Gel the Ink

 Depending on the type, plastisol inks typically begin to gel at around 175 to 250 degrees (Fahrenheit) and cure above 320 degrees.

 For this final step, we will gel, not cure the plastisol transfer for storage.

-I recommend using a flash unit (or heat press) to start the gelling process.
+I recommend using a multipurpose heat source like a heat press to start the gelling process.